bringauto/external-server/README.md

 - `lib_path` (required) - path to module shared library (`*.so`).
 - `config` (optional) - specification of config for the module, any key-value pairs will be forwarded to module implementation init function; when empty or missing, empty config forwarded to init function.

 See the `config/config.json.example` for an example of modules configuration.
-When using the modified `config/config.json.example`, remove the `example` suffix from the file name.

-## Starting the External Server
+## Start the External Server

 After configuration and installation of the dependencies, run External Server with this command: